bigjosh/Vibe-V2/README.md

 ---------
 On initial power-up, the devices enters a test mode...

-1. LEDs alternate blinking red and white at about 10Hz.
+1. You should see the LEDs alternate blinking red and white at about 10Hz.
 This lets you visually verify both LEDs are working.
   1. If you don't see anything on power-up, then either both LEDs are broken or there is some worse problem.
   2. If you see a single LED blinking on and off at 10Hz, then the other LED is bad.
+  3. If you see both LEDs pulsing simultainiously, then the button is stuck or shortted.
+  4. If you only seeone LED pulsing, then you probably have a stuck button *and* a bad LED.

+2. Press the button.

-2. The red and while LEDs simultainiously pulse at about 10Hz for as long as you hold down the button.
+3. The red and while LEDs simultainiously pulse at about 10Hz for as long as you hold down the button.
 The LEDs should go out when you release the button.
-  1. If both the LEDs continue to pulse after you release the button (or if you haven't even pushed it yet), the you probably have a stuck button.
+  1. If both the LEDs continue to pulse after you release the button (or if you haven't even pushed it yet), then you probably have a stuck button.
-  2. If only one LED pulses after you release the button, then you probably have a stuck button and a bad LED.

 Note that both above LED indications time out after about 30 seconds to avoid killing the battery.